The Circle of Friends: Deprogrammer activities

 Galen Kelly worked as a deprogrammer against the group starting in 1978, by offering "voluntary interventions" during which he would approach a member as they entered or left work and offer them the opportunity to see and talk to a trusted family member.
 In November 1978 the group filed a suit against Galen, asking for a court order forbidding "kidnappings such as the alleged abduction" of a member.
 In 1990 he was convicted of kidnapping a member of Washington D.C. cell, Debra Dobkowski, and spent 16 months in prison before his conviction was overturned on appeal.
-Galen claimed Dobkowski and the cult had set him up by having Dobkowski switch guard shifts with her roommate, Beth Bruckert, the actual target of the intervention, that he'd offered a voluntary intervention, and that Dobkowski had accompanied him willingly.
+Galen claimed Dobkowski and the cult had set him up by having Dobkowski switch guard shifts with her roommate, Beth Bruckert, the actual target of the intervention, that he had offered a voluntary intervention, and that Dobkowski had accompanied him willingly.
 Dobkowski later pleaded guilty for money laundering crimes associated with her membership in the group and served a 21-month prison sentence.